Treatment for Schizophrenia

 The undisturbed chemical balance of neurotransmitters in the brain ensures the proper processing of environmental stimuli and inner psychological thought circuits.
 This forms the basis of attention, organized thinking, and purposeful actions.

-Symptoms of schizophrenia are caused by the disturbance of various metabolic processes in the nerve cells in different brain regions.
-Particularly, the regulation of the dopamine neurotransmitter system is affected, as well as that of the glutamatergic or GABAergic excitatory transmission.
+The disturbance of various metabolic processes in the nerve cells in different brain regions causes the symptoms of schizophrenia.
+The dopamine neurotransmitter system is affected, along with the glutamatergic or GABAergic excitatory transmission.

 Remarkably, schizophrenia is also linked causally to genes that control the early developmental organ formation of the brain and ensure the formation of neural networks.